-This is a malware which is usually installed via unwanted PUP’s.
-What it does it that it adds a parameter to the end of your URL’s.
+This is malware that is typically installed via unwanted PUPs.
+What it does is that it adds a parameter to the end of your URLs.
 This may also infect your browsers with unwanted extensions.
-To remove this, please follow the steps below
+To remove this, please follow the steps below.

-c) After you click Scan, wait for 1-2 minutes until it scans all the Adwares and the Cleaning tab becomes clickable.
+c) After you click ‘Scan’, wait for 1-2 minutes until it scans all the adware, and the ‘Cleaning’ tab becomes clickable.

-d) Click the Cleaning tab then wait for the cleaning to finish.
+d) Click the “Cleaning” tab, and then wait for the cleaning to finish.

 e) After the cleaning finishes, you will be asked to restart your computer.
-After it has been restarted, you will be presented with a log file in notepad listing all the removed malicious programs.
+Once it has restarted, you will be presented with a log file in Notepad, listing all the removed malicious programs.

-3. Click the Advanced tab, and click Reset
+3. Click the “Advanced” tab, and then click “Reset.

 4. Put check on Delete Personal Settings, and hit reset again